tritant/ComfyUI_CreaPrompt/README.md

 To configure the nodes, simply add/delete the categories (.csv files) in the corresponding folders (csv1, csv2, csv3).

-Do not delete the collection.txt file, otherwise you will get an error
+Do not delete the collection.txt file, otherwise you will get an error.

+The WF examples are in the WF folder of the custom node.

 ![Capture d'écran 2024-07-12 153624](https://github.com/user-attachments/assets/b62426a0-c512-4cec-9eee-ae6e311c9960)